rischanlab/bruteforce_py/README.md

 bruteforce_py
 =============

-Actually all codes in this repo are not mine, last time I used this code for playing <br/>
+All codes in this repo are not mine, last time I used this code for playing <br/>
 all bruteforce with python, ssh bf, wordpress bf, cpanel bf, mysql bf, etc</br>

-Rischan Mafrur <br/>
+You can fork, download, and using this code.

-rischanlab.github.io, ourmasjid.me
+Thank you, :)